mew-mo/SUMMATIVE-02/readme.md

    $blue: #7093e3;
    $purple: #7e65e6;
  ```
-* **Imports** Using sass imports allowed me to seperate my variables from the mass of my js code, which helped my code to be more clean.
+* **Imports:** Using sass imports allowed me to seperate my variables from the mass of my js code, which helped my code to be more clean.
 Additionally, it made it much easier to locate the variables whenever I needed to adjust them slightly.
 ``` scss
 @import 'vars';
 ```

-* **Mixins** Sass mixins are a great way to set a default to be used later in code multiple times, and save you from having to repeat code or break the logical order of your cascade- additionally, the ability to parse values is especially handy for fitting your different needs and creating different instances of a similar element much more efficiently.
+* **Mixins:** Sass mixins are a great way to set a default to be used later in code multiple times, and save you from having to repeat code or break the logical order of your cascade- additionally, the ability to parse values is especially handy for fitting your different needs and creating different instances of a similar element much more efficiently.
 ``` scss
 @mixin jost-default($color: $white) {
   color: $color;